xytrux/gemini-unblock/README.md

 # gemini-at-school
-This guide aims to allow students at school to use Google Gemini (or Bard).
+This guide aims to allow students at school to use Google Gemini.

 ## Adding another account
 ### Step 1